Soria

 The city preserves an important architectural heritage (extensive medieval walls, Renaissance palaces and architecturally distinctive Romanesque churches) and is home to the Numantine Museum (with pieces from the nearby Celtiberian city of Numantia).
 Soria's football team CD Numancia is named after this city.
 It is one of the smallest cities to ever have had a team in Spain's top division La Liga.

-Today, its population of 38,881 makes Soria the least populated provincial capital of Castile and León and the second least populated in Spain (after Teruel).
 Particularly important in its economy is the agri-food industry, while an increasing number of tourists are attracted by its cultural heritage.
 Soria was mentioned by UNESCO as a good example when including the Mediterranean diet in its Representative List of the Intangible Cultural Heritage of Humanity.

-Name
+Etymology

 It is claimed that in Roman times there was a castle called Oria, purportedly named after a Greek knight called Doricus.
 Based on this folk etymology, some historians guessed that the first inhabitants of this city might have been the Dorians.
 Archaeology has not confirmed that story.
 Instead it has suggested that the first inhabitants were the Suebi, whose kings (as reported by Tutor and Malo in their Compedio historial de las dos Numancias) established one of their courts there.
 These two hypotheses have been abandoned because of lack of evidence.
 It seems more likely that the name Soria may have its origin in the word dauria from the river Durius (Douro).